 About 130 million people speak German as a native or foreign language.
 It ranks 10th in popularity and has the official status in 6 countries.
 German is primarily spoken in Germany, Austria, Switzerland, and in some small European countries and some parts of Africa.
 Though German is the major language in Germany, there are other languages spoken in Germany.

 French is spoken by more than 275 million people on 5 continents.
 It ranks 9th in the most widely spoken languages on the planet.
-French is both the working and official language of the United Nations, the European Union, UNESCO, the International Olympic Committee, the International Red Cross, as well as in international legal instances.
+French is both writing and speaking the working and official language of the United Nations, the European Union, UNESCO, the International Olympic Committee, the International Red Cross, as well as in international legal instances.

 Check out Family members in German.

 French is the language of about 50% of Belgium and about 20% of Switzerland.
 Large groups of people speak French in Morocco and Algeria.
 In the Western Hemisphere, French is the language of the inhabitants of Quebec in Canada and of the people of French Guiana and Haiti.

 French is recognized as an official language in 29 countries around the world.